LiamJCates/Programming-Notes/Programming Tools/Issue Tracking/Jira/GettingStarted.md

 <br/>

 ### Summary
 These grouping concepts are not either-or.
-They could all apply to a single issue.
+They could all apply to a single issue.<br/>

-For example, an issue named Allow User to Provide Healthcare Cost might
+For example, an issue named Allow User to Provide Healthcare Cost might:
 * be part of a deductions epic.
 * belong to the tax component
 * be included in version one of a product